A New, Better Approach to Investing

-This area of the NAOI site describes an innovative approach to investing called Dynamic Investment Theory (DIT).
-Developed by the NAOI Research Center, this theory produces a new investment type called Dynamic Investments (DIs) that are capable of automatically adjusting their holdings in response to market price trends.
+This area of the Web site describes an innovative approach to investing called Dynamic Investment Theory (DIT).
+Developed by the National Association of Online Investors (NAOI), this theory creates a new investment type called Dynamic Investments (DIs) that are capable of automatically adjusting their holdings in response to market price trends.
 By doing so they have the potential to produce returns that today's experts will say are impossible with less risk and no active management required.

-This page discusses Dynamic Investment Theory (DIT).
+This page discusses Dynamic Investment Theory.
 Dynamic Investments are discussed on the second page of the submenu for this topic.
-Dynamic Portfolios and the book that details the entire subject entitled The Amazing Future of Investing book, that provides more detail is discussed on the third page on the submenu.
+Dynamic Portfolios and the book that details the entire subject entitled The Amazing Future of Investing are also discussed on pages of the submenu.

 The Catalyst for Change

 The catalyst that prompted the development of Dynamic Investment Theory was the complete and utter failure of Modern Portfolio Theory (MPT) portfolio design and management methods to cope with the stock market crash of 2008.
 MPT, used by virtually all advisors today, uses asset allocation to design a portfolio to match a client's risk profile.
 Then investors are told to simply "buy and hold" their portfolios for the long term.
 As a result, MPT portfolios go up and down with the market without the capacity to take full advantage of uptrends or to avoid downtrends.

 A "static" MPT portfolio in a dynamic market is a disaster waiting to happen and it did in 2008.
 After observing people losing up to 50% of their life-savings as a result of the 2008 crash, NAOI President, Leland Hevner, decided that there had to be a better approach to portfolio design and to investing in general.
 He formed the NAOI Research Center to find it.
 And after 5+ years of research it was found the form of Dynamic Investing Theory.
 An overview of this innovative approach to investing is provided below.

 Design Criteria for a New Approach to Portfolio Design